 INPUT_TABLE_NAMES | Optional set of "tables" that will be used as input to the UDF/UDTF, specified as a set of queries defining the source data for each "table".
 The value of this parameter is either the INPUT_TABLE or INPUT_TABLES function, depending on the number of input "tables".

-For example, to execute the UDF_SOS_PY_PROC UDF, specifying an input and output table:
+To execute the udf_st UDF, specifying an input and output table and the hint to save runtime statistics:

 |